 He would serve as Leader of the Opposition for the United National Democratic Party, where he spearheaded collaborative meetings with the Antigua Caribbean Liberation Movement, resulting in the formation of the United Progressive Party (UPP) in 1992.
-Spencer rose to become the leader of the new party and Leader of the Opposition in Parliament.
+Baldwin rose to become the leader of the new party and Leader of the Opposition in Parliament.

 As opposition leader, he organised public demonstrations and went on a hunger strike to advocate for electoral reform after the widely criticised 1999 elections.
-His fought for the formation of an independent Electoral Commission to oversee elections in Antigua and Barbuda.
+Baldwin fought for the formation of an independent Electoral Commission to oversee elections in Antigua and Barbuda.
 He took the Bird Government to court arguing that, in a democratic society, citizens have a right to hear an opposing political perspective on government airwaves.

 He led the UPP to a landslide victory in the March 2004 parliamentary election.

 As Prime Minister, Baldwin moved to enact a trio of key government reforms: a nationwide school meals programme, raising the minimum wage and paying all civil servants.

 He was also recognised by the United Nations for his leadership, receiving the Millennium Development Goals Achievement Award in recognition for his work advancing the cause of international development.